Please complete this brief checklist if you have concerns

 - Has difficulty organising themselves and their materials/possessions

-If you ticked some of the boxes above an Occupational Therapy Assessment is recommended as Occupational Therapy can assist development of these skills.
+If you ticked some of the boxes above an Occupational Therapy Assessment is recommended as Occupational Therapy can assist the development of these skills.